annmoss1/bookingLoweringPrice/README.md

 ***********************************************************************
 How to run:
 ***********************************************************************

     1) Clone
     2) Edit the searches.json.
 For each hotel you want to follow, enter the following fields for each search you want to add (use the attached template in searches.json):
             url: go to booking.com, fill in the search details + filters that you want to follow, press search and copy the URL to the JSON.
             current_price: The current\ starting price is in ILS.
 When the script detects a lower price, it will send you an email.
             my_mail: your email address
+    3) To run manually just run the booking_selenium script.
+        To add scheduled runs follow the following instructions:
-    3) Add a scheduled task in Windows \ crone job in Linux that will run the script once a day.
-You can do it on your local machine, or on a VM. to configure a new scheduled task in Windows that runs this script every day-
+        Add a scheduled task in Windows \ crone job in Linux that will run the script once a day.
+You can do it on your local machine, or on a VM.
+            To configure a new scheduled task in Windows that runs this script every day:
                 a.
 Open Task Scheduler
                 b.
 Press under Actions 'Create Task'
                 c.
 In the general tab:
-                            give it a name, description. choose 'Run whether user is logged on or not'
+                            give it a name, and description. choose 'Run whether user is logged on or not'
                 d.
 In the triggers tab:
+                            press new and add a trigger (for example Daily) and press ok.
+                e.
+In the Actions tab:
+                            press new
+                            In Action choose: Start a program.
+                            In Program/script put the absolute path to the python.exe (for example C:\Users\anmoss\AppData\Local\Programs\Python\Python38-                                                                                                32\pythonw.exe)
+                            in Add arguments put the absolute path to the script booking_seleniym.py between "" (for example "c:/Users/user/OneDrive -                                                                                         Microsoft/github/bookingLoweringPrice/booking_selenium.py")
+                f.
+In the Conditions path disable everything
+                g.
+In the settings tab mark 'Run task as soon as possible after a scheduled start is missed'